-Do NOT buy your microphone on the internet if you can avoid it.
+If you are new to recording I recommend that you do not buy your microphone over the internet if possible.
 Go to a music store or a professional audio shop and ask for help from a real person.
 If you buy a mic online, then you’re less likely to get qualified support that is relevant to your microphone and your recording / computer setup.
-There are many different microphone types (we'll cover those in just a moment), there are many different ways to connect your microphone to your computer, and there are all sorts of potential technical issues that might frustrate you if you don't yet know how to deal with them.
+There are many different microphone types (we’ll cover those in just a moment), there are many different ways to connect your microphone to your computer, and if you are not a particularly tech-savvy person then there are a few potential technical issues that might frustrate you if you don’t yet know how to deal with them.

 The Right Mic